Brian Cushing: 2009 season

-Cushing was drafted with the 15th overall pick in the 2009 NFL Draft by the Houston Texans and had one of the best defensive seasons by a rookie in NFL history.
+Cushing was selected in the first round with the 15th overall pick in the 2009 NFL draft by the Houston Texans.
+He had one of the best defensive seasons by a rookie in NFL history.

 He scored his first career points on October 4, 2009, when he recorded a safety against the Oakland Raiders.
 This was the first recorded safety by a Texan since the 2002 season.

-Cushing was named AFC Defensive Player of the Week for Week 6 of the 2009 NFL Season, becoming the first rookie to earn the award in the 2009 season.
+Cushing was named AFC Defensive Player of the Week for Week 6 of the 2009 NFL season, becoming the first rookie to earn the award in the 2009 season.
 In Week 8, Cushing was again named AFC Defensive Player of the Week, becoming the first Texans rookie to win the award twice in one season.
 Cushing was also named the NFL Defensive Rookie of the Month for November 2009.

 Cushing finished tied with Ray Lewis for the AFC lead with 133 tackles and added 4 sacks, 10 pass deflections, 4 interceptions, and 2 forced fumbles.
 He was selected to the 2010 Pro Bowl as a starter.
 Cushing was one of three rookies to make it to the Pro Bowl, another being a former USC teammate (Clay Matthews).

 On January 5, 2010, Cushing was named the NFL Defensive Rookie of the Year.
 Cushing is the second Texan to win the award, the first being DeMeco Ryans in 2006.

 2010 season

 On May 7, 2010, Adam Schefter of ESPN reported that Cushing would be suspended for the first four games of the 2010 season for violating the NFL's performance-enhancing substances policy, after he tested positive in September 2009 for having above-normal levels of the human chorionic gonadotropin (hCG) hormone in his system.
 Cushing had previously denied rumors of having used performance-enhancing substances prior to being drafted.
 He then stated that he would undergo further medical tests to determine how hCG entered his system.
 Cushing still denies that he ever ingested or injected any performance enhancers and claimed the test result could have been from a cancerous tumor.

 On May 12, 2010, in a revote of the AP Defensive Rookie of the Year award after his suspension was made public, Cushing again received the most votes, thus retaining his award.
 His second-team All-Pro status from his rookie season, however, was rescinded by the AP.

-In the final 12 games, he totaled 76 tackles, 1½ sacks, 4 pass deflections, and 1 forced fumble.
+In the final 12 games, he totaled 76 tackles, 1+1/2 sacks, 4 pass deflections, and 1 forced fumble.